-This is Ben’s third position within NOAA, having previously served as NOAA’s Deputy General Counsel and as Chief of the Office of General Counsel’s Enforcement Section.
-He brings more than 14 years of federal management and leadership experience to his current role.

-Ben previously served as Assistant General Counsel for the Department of Commerce, where among other duties he oversaw employment, labor, litigation, and oversight matters for the Department and its bureaus.
+This is Ben’s fourth position in the Department of Commerce and third position within NOAA, having previously served as NOAA’s Deputy General Counsel and as Chief of the NOAA Office of General Counsel’s Enforcement Section.
+He also served as Assistant General Counsel for the Department of Commerce, where he oversaw employment, labor, litigation, and oversight matters for the Department and its bureaus.

-Prior to joining the Department of Commerce, Ben spent 16 years as a federal prosecutor with the Department of Justice, including four years in the Organized Crime and Racketeering Section and 12 years at the US Attorney's Office for the District of Columbia.
-While with the US Attorney’s Office, Ben was responsible for managing two different trial sections and served as a Special Assistant to the US Attorney.
+Prior to joining the Department of Commerce, Ben spent 16 years as a federal prosecutor with the Department of Justice, including four years in the Organized Crime and Racketeering Section and 12 years at the U.S. Attorney's Office for the District of Columbia.
+Ben held numerous positions with the U.S.Attorney’s Office, including serving as the first D.C. community prosecutor, overseeing the victim services division, managing multiple trial sections and serving as a Special Counsel to the U.S. Attorney, in addition to working as a line attorney prosecuting violent offenders.
 Before joining the Justice Department, he was a clerk to Judge Pierce Lively on the Sixth Circuit Court of Appeals.

 Ben is a 1989 graduate of Vanderbilt University with a B.S. in Molecular Biology and a 1993 graduate of Emory University Law School and the Emory School of Theology, where he earned a masters in Theological Studies.
-He is a native of Nashville, Tennessee, but has called the District of Columbia home for the last 24 years.
+He is a native of Nashville, Tennessee, but has called the District of Columbia home for the last 30 years.